0xRichardH/vocalize-hr-screen/README.md

 An AI-powered voice screening agent for HR interviews using LiveKit, LangGraph, and Google Gemini.
 This system conducts automated 15-minute HR screening calls to evaluate candidates across basic qualifications, motivation, logistical fit, and communication skills.

+## 💡 The Story Behind This Project

+**The Problem**: Job seekers often struggle with interview anxiety and lack practice opportunities for screening calls, while startups and small companies can't afford dedicated HR teams for initial candidate screening.

+**The Solution**: Vocalize HR Screen bridges this gap by providing:

+- 🎯 **For Job Seekers**: A safe environment to practice mock interviews and receive structured feedback on their screening performance
+- 🚀 **For Startups**: An affordable, consistent screening solution that evaluates candidates professionally without requiring HR expertise
+- ⚖️ **For Everyone**: Standardized, bias-free initial screening that focuses on qualifications and fit rather than subjective impressions

+This project democratizes professional HR screening, making it accessible to both candidates who want to improve and companies that need efficient hiring processes.

 ## 🚀 Quick Start

 ### Prerequisites